DeltaSilver/Armored-Core-6-Archipelago/README.md

 # Armored Core 6 Archipelago
-A multiworld randomiser for Armored Core VI.
+An archipelago multiworld for Armored Core VI.
 Story, arena, and mercenary-rank progress send Archipelago checks; the AC parts you receive are shuffled across the multiworld.